 The Master of Science in Education in Counseling and College Student Personnel program is designed for students who are seeking a career working as a counselor in settings such as community agencies, government, private practice, and elementary, middle or secondary schools or in various student-focused positions within higher education.
 The mission of the Quincy University Master of Science in Education in Counseling and College Student Personnel program is to train individuals to become competent professional counselors and/or college student personnel.
-The program facilitates personal and professional growth via a combination of academic rigor, experiential learning, personal and professional reflection, and service to the community.
-The program is committed to the development of counselors and college student personnel as ethical, reflective practitioners and Servant-Leaders, who exhibit an affinity for lifelong learning, a commitment to social justice, and an appreciation for the diverse world in which they live and practice.
+The program facilitates personal and professional growth via a combination of academic rigor, experiential learning, personal and professional college student personnel as ethical, reflective practitioners and Servant-Leaders, who exhibit an affinity for lifelong learning, a commitment to social justice, and an appreciation for the diverse world in which they live and practice.